sjtu-zhao-lab/SALO/README.md

 ## Internals

+-  `benchmark/bench_cpu_gpu.py`: This script benchmarks on CPU and GPU.
 -  `configs/`: This sub-directory contains configuration files for dense models, sparse models, and static sparsity (BigBird, Longformer, etc.).
 -  `data/`: This sub-directory is intended for storing manually downloaded datasets.
 Only the CLOTH dataset needs to be stored here, because GLUE and SQuAD are downloaded and managed automatically by the :hugs: ​transformers library.
 -  `hardware/`: This sub-directory holds code related to the hardware implementation of SALOv2.
 -  `outputs/`: This sub-directory is intended for storing training and evaluation results.
+-  `performance_model/performance_model.py`: The performance model estimates the computation FLOPS in each stage and calculates the number of cycles to run.
 -  `scripts/`: This sub-directory holds the shell scripts for running experiments.
 -  `modeling_bert​​​.py`: These files contain implementations of the BERT models, supporting both dense and sparse attention.
 -  `salo_sparse.py`: This file contains an implementation of the sparse attention algorithm of SALOv2.